yuki-takei/electron-angular2-boilerplate/README.md

 * Angular2
   * Typescript
 * Bootstrap3
-* LESS
-  * dev: with less.js
+* LESS (with less.js when developing)
-  * prod: compiled to css
 * LiveReload
-* Package Electron App
+* compile and minify for production
+  * Electron: Babel and Browserify
+  * Angular2: JSPM
+  * LESS to CSS
+* package for Windows, Mac OSX, and Linux

 Requirements